- Key Takeaways

 Gold Carrying Limits from Dubai to India

-According to the Central Board of Indirect Taxes and Customs (CBIC), an individual can bring up to 1 kg of gold from Dubai.
+According to the Central Board of Indirect Taxes and Customs (CBIC), an individual has a 1 kg gold carry limit from Dubai to India.
 However, for this, they need to stay more than six months there.
 Also, according to the reports of the Economic Times, this is only applicable if they pay customs duty.
 Here, customs duty means the imposed import taxes on gold brought into the country from another nation.

 This was all about the gold carrying limits from Dubai to India.
 Moving ahead, let's know the current Indian customs rules for gold import in India.